gpapageorgiouedu/Hybrid-Multi-Agent-GraphRAG-for-E-Government/README.md

 This repository contains the following structure:

-- **`RAG_Multi_Agent_demo.ipynb`**: The Jupyter Notebook usable from Google Colab that contains the main code and demonstrations for using the application with documentation.
+- **`GraphRAG_demo.ipynb`**: The Jupyter Notebook usable from Google Colab that contains the main code and demonstrations for using the application with documentation.

 - **`templates/`**: This directory contains HTML templates used by the FastAPI application to render web pages.